ChuChuCharlie/make-tile/README.md

 # MakeTile
-A 3D printable dungeon tile creator addon for Blender 3.01
+A 3D printable dungeon tile creator addon for Blender 3.2+

+This is an update that provides compatibility with Blender 3.2 and 4.
+There are no new features.
+The code changes make it incompatible with older versions of Blender, you will need the original MakeTile, that this is a fork of, by richyrose (https://github.com/richeyrose/make-tile).
+Any updates to the source I will try and reflect in this version.

+**Original readme**

 A series of videos on how to use MakeTile can be found on my YouTube channel here https://www.youtube.com/channel/UC7TUNzEtli-sQRj5anS7DFA